DavidHostler/NattyOrNot/README.md

 the image to a stack of images.
 A neural network pops the most recent file off the stack and predicts whether the image is of a "natty" or natural physique, i.e. a non-steroid user, or of a steroid enhanced individual.

-The response is saved as a binary response "Natty" or "Not" and is rendered in React, alongside the image posted, and the percentage likelihood that this person is enhanced.
+The response is saved as a binary response "Natty" or "Not" and is rendered in React, alongside the image posted, and the probability of whether this individual is chemically enhanced.

 ## MOTIVATION